Last Updated on 17 February, 2021 by Veronica

 First Steak ‘N’ Shake

-This location dated back to 1934 and was where Gus Belt founded the first restaurant based on the highest quality burgers and smoothies.
+This location dates back to 1934, when Gus Belt founded the first restaurant based on the highest quality burgers and smoothies.
 Now, there’s a restaurant called Monical’s Pizza.

 Quinn Shell Station

 This service station has operated for over 70 years.
 It has been part of the Illinois Route 66 Hall of Fame since 2012.
-It’s permanently closed at the moment.
+But, unfortunately, it’s permanently closed at the moment.

 Lucca Grill